Skip to main content

 How Do Genetic Variations Affect Kidney Health during Therapy?

-The influence of genetic variations on during hormonal therapy is a subject of ongoing research.
+The influence of genetic variations on kidney health during hormonal therapy is a subject of ongoing research.
 Some studies suggest that certain hormonal protocols may have a protective effect on the kidneys, particularly in postmenopausal women.
 Estrogen, for example, is thought to support the health of the blood vessels within the kidneys.

 However, the overall effect of hormonal therapy on renal function is highly individualized and depends on a combination of factors, including the type and dosage of hormones used, the individual’s underlying health status, and their unique genetic makeup.